St. Paul, Alaska

 St. Paul (Tanax̂ Amix̂ or Sanpuulax̂, Сент-Пол) is a city in the Aleutians West Census Area, Alaska, United States.
-It is the main settlement of Saint Paul Island in the Pribilofs, a small island group in the Bering Sea.
+It is the main settlement of Saint Paul Island in the Pribilof Islands, an archipelago in the Bering Sea.
 The population was 413 at the 2020 census, down from 479 in 2010.
-Saint Paul Island is known as a birdwatching haven.

 The three closest islands to Saint Paul Island are Otter Island to the southwest, Saint George slightly to the south, and Walrus Island to the east.

 St. Paul Island's land area is 43 sqmi.
-St. Paul Island in 2008 had one school (K-12, 76 students), one post office, one bar, one small store, and one church (the Russian Orthodox Sts.
+In 2008, it had one school with 76 students, one post office, one bar, one small store, and one church (the Russian Orthodox Sts.
 Peter and Paul Church), which is listed on the U.S. National Register of Historic Places.

 The island was one of the last places where woolly mammoths survived, until around 5,600 years ago.

 Geography and geology

-St. Paul is located at (57.133806, −170.266614).

 Saint Paul is the largest of the Pribilof Islands and lies the farthest north.
 With a width of 7.66 mi at its widest point and a length of 13.5 mi on its longest axis (which runs from northeast to southwest), it has a total area of 43 mi2.
 Volcanic in origin, Saint Paul features a number of cinder cones and volcanic craters in its interior.
 The highest of these, Rush Hill, rises to 665 ft on the island's western shore, though most of the upland areas average less than 150 ft in elevation.
 Most of the island is a low-lying mix of rocky plateaus and valleys, with some of the valleys holding freshwater ponds.
 Much of its 45.5 mi of shoreline is rugged and rocky, rising to sheer cliffs at several headlands, though long sandy beaches backed by shifting sand dunes flank a number of shallow bays.

 Like the other Pribilof Islands, Saint Paul rises from a basaltic base.
 Its hills are primarily brown or red tufa and cinder heaps, though some (like Polavina) are composed of red scoria and breccia.
 The island sits on the southern edge of the Bering-Chukchi platform, and may have been part of the Bering Land Bridge's southern coastline when the last ice age's glaciers reached their maximum expansion.
 Sediment core samples taken on Saint Paul show that tundra vegetation similar to that found on the island today has been present for at least 9,000 years.
 The thick rough turf is dominated by umbellifers (particularly Angelica) and Artemisia, though grasses and sedges are also abundant.

 The generally low-lying island of Saint Paul is dotted with small cinder cones and vegetation-covered sand dunes.